Test Code MISC2MAYO7AC4 7AC4, Bile Acid Synthesis, Serum

 Bile acids are synthesized from cholesterol in the liver and released into the digestive tract where they function to emulsify dietary fats and facilitate lipid absorption in the small intestine.
 More than 95% of bile acids are then reabsorbed primarily by active uptake in the distal ileum, while less than 5% are excreted in stool.
 The synthesis of bile acids in the liver is regulated by a negative feedback mechanism from the bile acids reabsorbed from the intestine.
 7 Alpha-hydroxy-4-cholesten-3-one (7aC4) is an intermediate in the biosynthesis pathway of cholesterol to bile acids.
 The concentration of 7aC4 in serum is a surrogate for the amount of bile acid synthesis in the liver.
 There is some diurnal variation in 7aC4 serum concentrations, so measurement should be performed on a fasting morning sample.

 Patients with increased bile acid in their stool suffer from chronic diarrhea termed bile acid diarrhea (BAD).
-Approximately 10% to 33% of patients with irritable bowel syndrome with primarily diarrhea (IBS-D) have BAD.
-Identifying patients with BAD can be done by measuring total and fractionated bile acids in stool.
+Approximately 10% to 33% of patients with irritable bowel syndrome with diarrhea have BAD.
+Additionally, BAD has been identified as a contributor of diarrhea in other conditions such as irritable bowel disease (IBD), Celiac disease, microscopic colitis, and neuroendocrine tumors.(1) Identifying patients with BAD can be done by measuring total and fractionated bile acids in stool.
 The increased bile acids in feces can be caused by an inability to reabsorb bile acids in the terminal ileum (bile acid malabsorption: BAM).
-The loss of intestinal reabsorption leads to increase synthesis of bile acids in the liver.
-Recent studies have shown that serum concentrations of 7aC4 are elevated in patients with BAD and can be used as a surrogate to the timed fecal collection.
+If the intestinal reabsorption if BA is decreased, this leads to increase synthesis of bile acids in the liver.
+Recent studies have shown that serum concentrations of 7aC4 are elevated in patients with BAD.
 Several intestinal diseases or functional abnormalities can lead to BAD.

 Identification of these patients can influence treatment decisions that could include the use of bile acid sequestrants.

-Conversely, patients with IBS with predominately constipation (IBS-C) may have lower circulating 7aC4 as compared to healthy individuals.
+Conversely, patients with irritable bowel syndrome with constipation may have lower circulating 7aC4 as compared to healthy individuals.

 Reference Values